Section508Coordinators/umdA11yWorkshops/_testcases/Demo-03.md

     **Baseline Test ID:** 10.1-FormName

-    **Test Instruction:** 1
+    **Test Instruction:** All

 # Expected result that the ICT Baseline would predict
 # [Pass | Fail | DNA]
-result: FAIL
+result: PASS

 # Brief description of the rationale for the expected result
-result-descr: The <code>input</code> element in the code sample does not have any attributes that would contribute to an accessible name or description.
+result-descr: The input element in the code sample provides an accessible name value via implementation of an aria-labelledby attribute.

 # URL for the code sample
 # In the sample code file, add id="tc_code" to the